Klepac-Ceraj-Lab/EEGMicrobiome/manuscript/main.typ

 @dalileRoleShortchainFatty2019
 @ernyMicrobiotaderivedAcetateEnables2021.
-Other indirect pathways for gut microbial influence on the brain include vagus nerve stimulation, neuroendocrine modulation and immune system regulation
+Other indirect pathways for gut microbial influence on the brain include vagus nerve stimulation, neuroendocrine modulation, and immune system regulation
 @rheePrinciplesClinicalImplications2009.

 Rapidly growing literature connects the metabolic potential of the gut microbiome